cregox/cregox.github.io/drafts/delete.md

 - boy, it'll be hard to transform this into a [nice](/credibility) "giving" text. although all my content is usually very giving almost everyone finds it too hard to digest! 😒 i'm getting better... 😏

 cheers! 😘

+# also, no humanity

+they basically have products and services that might even be technically good (google), although they're mostly really not (microsoft)...

+but what they all have in common is complete lack of humanity (facebook), meaning...
+TK

+whatsapp

+tinder

+bumble